atsheehan/curriculum/lessons/student-orientation-guidelines/student-orientation-guidelines.md

 ####General Mission Control Items
 - **White boards:** If you do not want your work erased, please mark it clearly; otherwise the cleaning crew will erase it each evening.
 - **HVAC/Heat:** No one other than staff is allowed to touch the thermostat or heat valves.
 Bring layers!
+- **Courtesy in the work areas:** Use headphones if you want to listen to music during individual exercises - no noisy video or music in the work area.
+Silence your phones (keep them on vibrate), and take calls away from the work area.
+No loud voices.
+No strong fragrances.
 - **Greeting visitors:** If you are nearest to a visitor when they enter Mission Control, please welcome them, ask for their name (and introduce yourself), and walk them to the appropriate staff member’s office.
 Should he/she not be at her desk, have them take a seat on the couches and alert the Operations Manager.
 Act as if Launch Academy is your company and a guest has just arrived.
 - **Internet:**
 WiFi Networks: Launch Academy